src-its/ca-web/README.md

 Each CA wishing to contribute to the development team must be willing to build and work with a testing / development environment.
 ITS will maintain an Ubuntu Linux 14.04 virtual machine that can be locally deployed and managed on CA computers.
 Where CAs do not have access to a personal computer, there will be an option to utilize a computer at ITS for development and testing.

+For information about '[getting started](https://github.com/src-its/ca-help/wiki/Development-Team-%7C-Getting-Started)' on the SRC-ITS development team, [check out our wiki](https://github.com/src-its/ca-help/wiki/Development-Team-%7C-Getting-Started)!

 ### Content Team

-The content team is responsible for composing and publishing help content articles.
+The content team is responsible for composing and publishing help content articles and other informational resources.